ifly7charlie/ognrange/README.md

 config file is .env.local for aprs collector, for the front end it follows nextjs naming convention NEXT_PUBLIC_XX goes to browser!

+See `lib/common/config.js` for the latest values and documentation of configuration variables

 ```
 # url of website